Hardwood Floors Allen TX

 Consider sanding and refinishing

 One important thing to consider, though, is how many times a type of flooring can be refinished.
-One of the benefits of having hardwood flooring is its ability to be refinished countless time.
+One of the benefits of having hardwood floors Allen is its ability to be refinished countless time.
 This is possible because the planks are made completely of hardwood.

 As your flooring ages, it will experience wear and tear.
 Denting and scratching are inevitable.
 Therefore, homeowners can refinish a hardwood floor, basically making it look brand-new.

-Engineered hardwood floors in Allen can't be refinished countless times.
+Engineered hardwood floors Allen can’t be refinished countless times.
 In fact, they can only be refinished once or twice.
-When purchasing an engineered wood floor, try to find the one with the thickest wear layer.
-For instance, a 3 mm thick wear layer will likely be able to be sanded and refinished twice.
-Unfortunately, 3 mm is about as thick of a wear layer as you will find.
+Look for the engineered wood floor with the thickest wear layer when making a purchase.
+A 3 mm thick wear layer, for instance, may probably be sanded and refinished twice.
+Unfortunately, the thickest wear layer you will find is 3 mm.